Installation

 Installation#

-SLEAP can be installed as a Python package on Windows, Linux and Mac OS X. We currently provide experimental support for M1 Macs.
+SLEAP can be installed as a Python package on Windows, Linux, and Mac OS.
+For quick install using conda, see below:

 Hint